 In 2010, approximately 2.07 million Americans had advanced age-related macular degeneration, and that number is expected to grow to 5.44 million in 2050.

-AMD is most common among the older white population, affecting more than 14 percent of white Americans age 80 and older.
-Among Americans age 50 and older, advanced macular degeneration affects 2.1 percent of this group overall, with whites being affected more frequently than blacks, non-white Hispanics and other ethnic groups (2.5 percent vs. 0.9 percent).
+AMD is most common among the older white population, affecting more than 14% of white Americans age 80 and older.
+Among Americans age 50 and older, advanced macular degeneration affects 2.1% of this group overall, with whites being affected more frequently than blacks, non-white Hispanics, and other ethnic groups (2.5% vs. 0.9%).

 There is as yet no outright cure for age-related macular degeneration, but some treatments may delay its progression or even improve vision.
 This treatment depends on whether the disease is in its early-stage, dry form or in the more advanced, wet form that can lead to serious vision loss.
 No FDA-approved treatments exist yet for dry macular degeneration, although nutritional intervention may help prevent its progression to the wet form.

 Many organizations and independent researchers are conducting studies to determine if dietary modifications can reduce a person's risk of macular degeneration and vision loss associated with the condition.
-And some of these studies are revealing positive associations between good nutrition and reduced risk of AMD.
+Some of these studies are revealing positive associations between good nutrition and reduced risk of AMD.

 Some studies have suggested a diet that includes plenty of salmon and other coldwater fish, which contain high amounts of omega-3 fatty acids, may help prevent AMD or reduce the risk of its progression.
 Other studies have shown that supplements containing lutein and zeaxanthin increase the density of pigments in the macula that are associated with protecting the eyes from AMD.

-For wet AMD, treatments aimed at stopping abnormal blood vessel growth include FDA-approved drugs called Lucentis, Eylea, Macugen and Visudyne used with Photodynamic Therapy or PDT.
+For wet AMD, treatments aimed at stopping abnormal blood vessel growth include FDA-approved drugs called Lucentis, Eylea, Macugen and Visudyne used with Photodynamic Therapy (PDT).
 Lucentis has been shown to improve vision in a significant number of people with macular degeneration.